Lectionary Bible Studies and Sermons

 The person and work of Christ.
 1:15-20

 The passage before us is part of a larger section dealing with the person and work of Christ, 1:3-23.
-Paul seeks to establish the credentials of Jesus.
-If we can accept who Jesus is, then we may resist the temptation of adopting an effort-based Christian lifestyle.
-Christ's preeminence over the created order, his authority over the church, and his prime function of reconciling all creation to himself, confirms the security of our standing in the presence of the living God.
+In hymn-like prose Paul establishes the credentials of Jesus: his preeminence over the created order, his authority over the church, and his prime function of reconciling all creation to himself.
+By means of these substantial truths Paul confirms the security of our standing in the presence of the living God.

 The passage